Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 Does it fit how our team actually works?

 Watch your team work for a day.
 Where do they spend their time?
 What tools do they already use?
-The best AI solution integrates into existing workflows—it doesn't require inventing new ones.
+The best AI solution integrates into existing workflows.
+It doesn't require inventing new ones.

 What's the adoption plan?